vaibhavraz4816/Fraudulent-Job-Detection-Using-ML/README.md

 ---

-## Results & Observations
+## Results

-- Naive Bayes outperformed the Decision Tree classifier in terms of accuracy.
+- Naive Bayes achieved better overall performance compared to the Decision Tree classifier.
-- Textual features played a major role in identifying fraudulent postings.
+- Text-based features played a significant role in identifying fraudulent postings.
-- Class imbalance significantly affects fraud recall, requiring careful metric selection.
+- Class imbalance remains a key challenge in fraud detection tasks.

 ---

 ## Limitations

-- Dataset is highly imbalanced (few fraudulent samples).
+- The dataset is highly imbalanced, with fewer fraudulent samples.
-- Decision Trees showed lower generalization performance.
-- Some fraudulent postings closely resemble legitimate listings.
+- Some fraudulent postings closely resemble legitimate job advertisements.
+- Decision Tree models showed lower generalization performance.

 ---

-## Future Enhancements
+## Future Scope

-- Apply oversampling techniques such as **SMOTE**
+- Apply oversampling techniques such as SMOTE
-- Experiment with ensemble models
+- Explore ensemble and deep learning models
-- Use TF-IDF with advanced NLP embeddings
-- Improve recall for minority (fraudulent) class
+- Improve recall for fraudulent job detection
-- Deploy using modern platforms (Docker / cloud-native services)
+- Deploy the model using modern cloud platforms

 ---

 ## Disclaimer

-This repository represents an independently maintained academic and research-oriented implementation developed for learning and experimentation purposes.
+This project is developed for academic and learning purposes using publicly available data.
+The results are intended for research and educational use only.